5 Ways to Adjust Your Office Chair for Hip Relief

 3. Adjust Seat Width

 Generally, the solution to chairs with improper seats is to buy a chair that is better suited to your body type - usually something larger and more adjustable.
 Many chair sellers offer large versions of their chairs specifically to accommodate larger people, and that’s the kind of chair you want to buy.
-Others have a larger design by default, as with many ergonomic chair options.
+Others have a larger design by default, as with many high back office chairs with adjustable arms.
+These chairs tend to have a more spacious seat and better overall support.

 4. Adjust Lumbar Support

 One of the most important parts of office chair ergonomics is lumbar support.
 Lumbar support is a piece that is specifically designed for your lower back, which we’ve discussed extensively on this blog.
-Lumbar support is a critical adjustment to get right for healthy sitting and hip health.
+Posture office chairs are a critical adjustment to get right for healthy sitting and hip health.

 5. Do Stretches